Parallel Inexact Levenberg-Marquardt Method for Nearly-Separable Nonlinear Least Squares: Implementation and Numerical Results

 In this section we discuss the parallel implementation of the proposed method and we present the results of a set of numerical experiments carried out to investigate the performance of method and the influence of the parameter $K.$

 We consider the least squares problems that arise from a Network Adjustment problem \cite{netadj}.
 Consider a set of points $\{P_1,\dots, P_n\}$ in $\mathbb{R}^2$ with unknown coordinates, and assume that a set of observations of geometrical quantities involving the points are available.
-Least Squares adjustments consists into using the available measurements to find accurate coordinates of the points, by minimizing the residual with respect to the given observations in the least squares sense.
-We consider here network adjustment problems with three kinds of observations: point-point distance, angle formed by three points and point-line distance, depicted in Figure \ref{fig:measurements}.
+Least Squares adjustments problems consist { into finding accurate coordinates of points using the available measurements, by minimizing the residual with respect to the given observations in the least squares sense. } We consider here network adjustment problems with three kinds of observations: point-point distance, angle formed by three points and point-line distance, depicted in Figure \ref{fig:measurements}.